Opinion | Bernie Sanders erupts at Joe Manchin, and a deeper dispute is revealed

 The argument centers on the West Virginia Democrat’s fears of an “entitlement society.”
 This is his rationale for demanding a dramatic downsizing of the multitrillion-dollar Build Back Better bill.
 Sanders is pressing Manchin to account for this concept and explain why it means we must spend far less than most Democrats want.

 A new report from Axios shows why this debate is so consequential.
-Manchin is demanding that progressives pick one of three things in the reconciliation bill — the child tax credit, paid family leave or subsidies for child care — and jettison the other two.
+Manchin is demanding that progressives pick one of three things in the reconciliation bill — the expanded child tax credit, paid family leave or subsidies for child care — and jettison the other two.
 This would force progressives — and Biden, since this is his agenda — to make very hard choices among top priorities.

 Such dilemmas are typical with major legislation, but what’s striking is how arbitrary Manchin’s position seems.
 It has become clear that for Manchin, lowering the package’s spending is an inherent good in and of itself: He doesn’t seem to care much which policies are lost in doing so.